MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/single-sign-on.md

 ---
-title: Configure single sign-on in Partner Center
+title: Configuring single sign-on in Partner Center
 description: Configuring single sign-on in Partner Center to allow a title to sign a user into your services by using their Xbox Live ID. ms.assetid: ms.date: 02/21/2018